 - Preheat oven to 350ºF.
 Line baking sheets with parchment paper and set aside.

-- Brown the butter in a small, light-colored pan, stirring it frequently as it melts and then browns to ensure that it does not burn.
-Once browned, immediately transfer the butter to a large, heat-safe bowl.
+- Brown the butter in a medium-sized, light-colored pan, stirring it frequently as it melts and then browns to ensure that it does not burn.
+Once browned, immediately transfer the butter to a large, heat-safe bowl.6 Tablespoons (84 grams) unsalted butter

-- Add both sugars and the vegetable oil to the bowl with the browned butter and whisk to combine.
+- Add both sugars and the vegetable oil to the bowl with the browned butter and whisk to combine.¾ cup (160 grams) dark brown sugar, ½ cup (99 grams) granulated sugar, ⅜ cup (74 grams) vegetable oil

-- Add egg, egg yolk, and vanilla and whisk to combine.
+- Add egg, egg yolk, and vanilla and whisk to combine.1 egg plus 1 egg yolk, 1 teaspoon (5 grams) vanilla extract

 - Add the flour mixture to the butter mixture and gently stir (using a wooden spoon or rubber spatula) until combined.

-- Add oats one cup at a time and stir until blended.
+- Add oats one cup at a time and stir until blended.3 cups (267 grams) old-fashioned oats

-- Bake cookies one tray at a time for 11-13 minutes, or until cookies begin to flatten on top and are just beginning to turn golden around the edges.
+- Bake cookies one tray at a time for 11-13 minutes, or until cookies are just beginning to turn golden around the edges.
 Let cookies cool on the tray for 5 minutes before transferring to a wire rack to cool completely.

 Make the chocolate ganache.

-- Place finely chopped chocolate in a heatproof bowl and set aside.
+- Place finely chopped chocolate in a heatproof bowl and set aside.6 ounces (170 grams) semi-sweet chocolate baking bar

 - Add cream to a small saucepan and heat just until simmering.
-(The cream should be just beginning to bubble and should not yet be fully simmering or boiling.)
+(The cream should be just beginning to bubble and should not yet be fully simmering or boiling.)6 ounces (170 grams) heavy whipping cream

-- Once the ganache has cooled slightly, use an electric hand mixer or a stand mixer with the whisk attachment to whip the ganache on medium-high speed for about one minute, until it becomes light and fluffy in texture and lighter in color.
+- Once the ganache has cooled to room temperature, use an electric hand mixer or a stand mixer with the whisk attachment to whip the ganache on medium-high speed for about one to two minutes, until it becomes light and fluffy in texture and lighter in color.

 Assemble the sandwich cookies.